KKudas/Year2FolderDump/2102/Contact List/README.md

 4. Delete functionality to delete contacts (individually).

-5. Use <table>.
+5. Use table tag.
 Make the UI presentable.

 Note:
-Modal was shown in the presentation but unfortunately it is absent in this files
+Modal was shown in the presentation but unfortunately, it is absent in this files